 What a fucking bright side.

-Claw fished out the bullet out of my back.
+The claw fished out the bullet out of my back.
 It could be surprisingly delicate when necessary.
 As though it felt when we’d been cornered.
 Perhaps it did.
 I had no knowledge how these macabre animals functioned.
-Agitation excretes adrenaline or some other cocktail, and perhaps that relinquished limb’s autonomy.
+Agitation excretes adrenaline or some other cocktail.
+Maybe that relinquished the limb’s autonomy?
 Maybe it was simply aware.
-Not something I dared to contemplate right this moment.
+Not something I dared to contemplate right now.

-After calming down, I went over my final irritant today.
-It was ultimately insignificant, but would tie up all of his misfortune under a neat ribbon.
+After calming down, I worked on my final task for today.
+An ultimately insignificant irritant, but it would tie up all of his misfortune under a neat ribbon.

-I had access to a publishing house through a former janitorial job.
-Originally intended to use that for finding unreleased and censored news.
+I had an access to a publishing house through a former janitorial job.
+Originally, it was meant for uncovering censored and unreleased information.
 Instead, this golden opportunity will be flushed down for a personal vendetta.

-I intended to print his personal number.
-I knew Raktkalis recovered it, as my phone disconnected and yet they worked.
-Had not had the gall, a reason to sell this information – before.
+I know he kept it.
+My phone disconnected – yet the call came through.
+I didn’t have the gall, a reason to sell this information.
+Before.
 I would tonight, because afterwards it will become a common knowledge anyway.

 Comments (0)